awsdocs/amazon-connect-admin-guide/doc_source/monitor-conversations.md

 1. Choose **Save**\.

-## Monitor live conversations with contacts<a name="w274aac47b7c11"></a>
+## Monitor live conversations with contacts<a name="w463aac49b7c11"></a>

 **Tip**
 Call barge\-in is not currently supported\.
 That is, if you're listening to a conversation, your microphone stays muted\.

-1. Check that the [Set recording and analytics behavior ](set-recording-behavior.md) block is in the contact flow you want to monitor\.
+1. Check that the [Set recording and analytics behavior](set-recording-behavior.md) block is in the contact flow you want to monitor\.
 It has to be there whether you're monitoring calls or chats\.
 In the block's Properties, choose **Agent and Customer**\.

 1. Log in to your Amazon Connect instance with a user account that is assigned the **CallCenterManager** security profile, or that is enabled for the **Manager monitor** permission\.